SalvadorIAM/entra-conditional-access-mfa-policy/README.md

-# Entra Conditional Access MFA Lab
+# # Entra Conditional Access MFA Policy

 Implementation of Multi-Factor Authentication enforcement using Microsoft Entra ID Conditional Access.
 This lab demonstrates the modern approach to MFA enforcement, contrasts it with legacy per-user MFA, and validates policy application using sign-in log analysis.